Hereditary Optic Neuropathies

 View Patient Education

 Hereditary optic neuropathies include dominant optic atrophy and Leber hereditary optic neuropathy, which are both mitochondrial cytopathies (1).
-These disorders typically manifest in childhood or adolescence with bilateral, symmetric central vision loss.
-Optic nerve damage is usually permanent and in some cases progressive.
+These disorders typically manifest in childhood or adolescence with bilateral, symmetric central vision loss but differ in rate of progression with dominant optic atrophy causing slowly progressive bilateral vision loss over years to decades (2) and Leber hereditary optic neuropathy causing bilateral vision loss over approximately 6 to 8 months (3).
+Optic nerve damage is usually permanent.
 By the time optic atrophy is detected, substantial optic nerve injury has already occurred.

 Dominant optic atrophy

 Dominant optic atrophy is inherited in an autosomal dominant fashion.
 It is believed to be the most common of the hereditary optic neuropathies, with prevalence in the range of 1:10,000 to 1:50,000 (2).
-It is thought to be optic abiotrophy, premature degeneration of the optic nerve leading to progressive vision loss.
-Onset is often in the first decade of life, but it can be first detected later in life.
+It is caused by premature degeneration of the optic nerve (optic abiotrophy) leading to progressive vision loss.
+Onset is often in the first decade of life, but can also be first detected later in life.

 Leber hereditary optic neuropathy